 We can use a stabilizer.
 There are many different kinds.
 In the US, for many years, we only had the option of using gelatin to stabilize whipping cream, which is a fussy method in which you have to heat the gelatin and pour it into the cream while beating.
 It often results in clumps and once it thickens, you cannot modify its form very well (like Jello).

 Modified Food Starch

 In recent years some other products which have come onto the US market stabilize whipping cream much better than gelatin.
-One of these products has been sold in Europe for years, and that is modified food starch.
+One of these products has been sold in Europe for years: modified food starch.
 Modified food starch starts with a plant starch molecule (many kinds, including wheat starches, may be used) which is then altered by chemicals, heat or even genetically modified organisms.
-These modified starch molecules have different properties; add them to some foods, for instance,... and you will get a pudding or gravy powder which instantly dissolves in cold water without clumping.
+These modified starch molecules have different properties; add them to some foods, for instance, and you will... get a pudding or gravy powder which instantly dissolves in cold water without clumping.
 Some starches are used to keep frozen foods from separating when thawed and others can thicken instant puddings and cream.

 See here for a list of starches one company sells to the prepared and frozen food industry.
 While most of these starches are not available to home cooks, except in prepackaged foods, a few are now for sale which is very useful at times.

 Since 1967, Sahnesteif has been sold in Germany as an aid for whipping cream.
 Also called Whip It, it is made with dextrose (aka glucose), modified corn starch and tricalcium phosphate (anticaking agent).
 One package (0.35 oz. or 10 g.) will stiffen one cup of cold whipping cream, although for a simple cake (not frosting or decorating) you can use the same amount in two cups of cream.